Memphis soul: Hi Records

 Hi Records was started by a trio of Sun Studio musicians—Ray Harris, Bill Cantrell and Quinton Claunch—and Joe Cuoghi, one of the owners of Poplar ("Pop") Tunes, a local record store, Hi Records' early releases were primarily rockabilly.
 While the label had success with this sound, rockabilly was declining in popularity, as was Hi Records.
 Finally, the label had its first hit, courtesy of Harris' friend, Bill Black.

-Just as the Mar-Keys "Last Night" grew Stax Records, the success of Bill Black's Combo changed Hi from a rockabilly label to an instrumental powerhouse during the early 60s.
+Just as The Mar-Keys "Last Night" grew Stax Records, the success of Bill Black's Combo changed Hi from a rockabilly label to an instrumental powerhouse during the early 60s.
 But as the decade wore on, Hi Records once again recognized a shift in the musical landscape, and, with the leadership of the producer, bandleader and songwriter Willie Mitchell, evolved into a successful soul music label.

 The soul label first emerged on the national scene with Ann Peebles.
 Approached by Mitchell after an impromptu performance at the Rosewood Club, Peebles hit the charts in 1969 with "Walk Away" followed by "Part Time Love.
-She recorded "I Can't Stand the Rain" (1974) and the song was one of favorite song of John Lennon.
+She recorded "I Can't Stand the Rain" in 1974, which became one of John Lennon's favorites.